Yawning/secp256k1-voi/README.md

 - In theory [Bernstein-Yang inversion][6] should be faster than addition chain based ones, and fiat provides a divstep implementation.
 Figure out why it is considerably (approx 2.5x) slower in practice.
+- wNAF based point multiplication is probably a gain.
 - Go and add "multiply a field element by a small integer" to fiat.

 [1]: https://github.com/mit-plv/fiat-crypto